unixorn/zsh-quickstart-kit/Readme.md

 **Using `~/.zgen-local-plugins` is not additive, it will _completely replace_ the kit-provided list of plugins.**

-It's a pain to create `.zgen-local-plugins` from scratch, so to make customizing your plugins easier, I've included a `.zgen-local-plugins-example` file at the root of the repository that will install the same plugin list that the kit does by default that you can use as a starting point for your own customizations.
+I know that it's a pain to create `.zgen-local-plugins` from scratch, so to make customizing your plugins easier, I've included a `.zgen-local-plugins-example` file at the root of the repository that will install the same plugin list that the kit does by default that you can use as a starting point for your own customizations.

 Copy that to your `$HOME/.zgen-local-plugins`, change the list and the next time you start a terminal session you'll get your list instead of mine.